stac-utils/stac-api-validator/README.md

 Conformance classes item-search, features, and collections require the `--collection` parameter with the id of a collection to run some tests on.

-Conformance class `item-search` requires `--geometry` with a GeoJSON geometry that returns some items for the specified collection.
+Conformance class `item-search` supports `--geometry` with a GeoJSON geometry that returns some items for the specified collection.

 Example: